-Examples of correction that can be achieved in the LOC Scoliosis Brace are as follows:
+Examples of correction that have been achieved in the LOC Scoliosis Brace:

 Due to the 3-dimensional focus built within the LOC Scoliosis Brace, we expect to see postural improvements within 2 months, which continue to improve with good brace compliance.
 This can also be true in adult scoliosis patients.
 This can be in the ‘rib hump’ measure (rotation from the scoliosis), but also in waistline symmetry, shift of the hips and general postural re-balance.
 If we are able to ensure the weight line coming down from the head is more centralized over the pelvis following treatment, the patient’s overall prognosis is much improved.

 We then plan for the in-brace x-ray and review the correction and adjust the brace as necessary.